wp-graphql/wpgraphql-acf/readme.txt

 == Upgrade Notice ==

+= 2.3.0 =

+This release refactored some internals regarding how Clone fields and Group fields behave.
+There was no intentional breaking changes to the Schema, but if you are using Clone and Group fields there is a chance that if you were benefiting from a "bug as a feature" there might be some changes that could impact your Schema and/or resolvers, we recommend testing this update on a staging site to ensure things are still working for you as expected.
+Should you run into any problems, please [open a new issue](https://github.com/wp-graphql/wpgraphql-acf/issues/new/choose) and provide as much detail as possible to help us reproduce the scenario.
+Thanks! 🙏

 = 2.1.0 =

 While fixing some [performance issues](https://github.com/wp-graphql/wpgraphql-acf/pull/152) we had to adjust the fallback logic for mapping ACF Field Groups to the Schema if they do not have "graphql_types" defined.